 ‘The Affair’ follows a timeless main theme and expresses itself in a modern way.
 It is very amusing to see how they tell a story from two different perspectives and are able to maintain interest throughout the seasons.
 The acting is superb.
 One may observe the nuances between the two stories: the dialogue, the character’s mood, the weather, or even the entire scene.
 ‘The Affair’ offers a take on a set of relationships that are seemingly normal, but when one looks up close, it is not what it seems.
 This show is for you if you are a lover of uneasy romance with a perspective from both ends of the affair.

 Read More: Best Post-Apocalyptic TV Shows of All Time

 8. Orange Is the New Black (2013- )

-‘Orange is the New Black’ is a Netflix original series is based on the book, and was written as the real experiences of a young woman spending time in a Federal Prison in Connecticut.
+‘Orange is the New Black’ is a Netflix original series is based on a book that documents the real experiences of a young woman who spent time in a Federal Prison in Connecticut.
 However, as the episodes develop, surely the stories and characters become highly fictionalized.
 One main highlight about this show is that it reveals everything in a very interesting manner.
 A breath of fresh air, this show encounters a type of honesty not seen these days in the Tele-verse.
-Overall, it is intensely watchable, and cements the show’s position as the quirkiest, most original offering from Netflix.
-This show is brilliant; so go on and take a weekend to watch it.
+Overall, it is intensely watchable and cements the show’s position as the quirkiest, most original offering from Netflix.

 Read More: Best Reality TV Shows of All Time